 - ½ cup chia seeds preferably white so that the pink can shine

-- 1 tsp lime zest or zest of one lime
+- 1 teaspoon lime zest or zest of one lime

 - ¼ cup lime juice

-- 1 tbsp dragon fruit powder aka pitaya
+- 1 tablespoon dragon fruit powder aka pitaya

 - fruit-sweetened jam